Financial Advocates Investment Management Sells 438 Shares of The Goldman Sachs Group, Inc. (NYSE:GS)

-Financial Advocates Investment Management lessened its stake in shares of The Goldman Sachs Group, Inc. (NYSE:GS – Get Rating) by 21.5% during the 2nd quarter, according to its most recent disclosure with the SEC.
-The institutional investor owned 1,602 shares of the investment management company’s stock after selling 438 shares during the period.
-Financial Advocates Investment Management’s holdings in The Goldman Sachs Group were worth $475,000 as of its most recent filing with the SEC.
+Financial Advocates Investment Management decreased its holdings in The Goldman Sachs Group, Inc. (NYSE:GS – Get Rating) by 21.5% during the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 1,602 shares of the investment management company’s stock after selling 438 shares during the period.
+Financial Advocates Investment Management’s holdings in The Goldman Sachs Group were worth $475,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also bought and sold shares of the stock.
-Vanguard Group Inc. raised its stake in The Goldman Sachs Group by 17.0% in the first quarter.
-Vanguard Group Inc. now owns 30,583,504 shares of the investment management company’s stock valued at $10,095,615,000 after buying an additional 4,451,999 shares during the period.
-Wellington Management Group LLP grew its position in shares of The Goldman Sachs Group by 58.5% in the first quarter.
-Wellington Management Group LLP now owns 1,298,015 shares of the investment management company’s stock valued at $428,474,000 after purchasing an additional 479,032 shares during the last quarter.
+Several other institutional investors and hedge funds have also recently bought and sold shares of GS.
+Vanguard Group Inc. grew its position in shares of The Goldman Sachs Group by 17.0% in the first quarter.
+Vanguard Group Inc. now owns 30,583,504 shares of the investment management company’s stock valued at $10,095,615,000 after purchasing an additional 4,451,999 shares during the last quarter.
+State Street Corp grew its position in shares of The Goldman Sachs Group by 1.1% in the first quarter.
+State Street Corp now owns 21,729,009 shares of the investment management company’s stock valued at $7,172,746,000 after purchasing an additional 244,566 shares during the last quarter.
 Massachusetts Financial Services Co.
 MA grew its position in shares of The Goldman Sachs Group by 5.5% in the first quarter.
 Massachusetts Financial Services Co.
 MA now owns 9,205,888 shares of the investment management company’s stock valued at $3,038,863,000 after purchasing an additional 476,509 shares during the last quarter.
-Loomis Sayles & Co.
-L P grew its position in shares of The Goldman Sachs Group by 165.2% in the first quarter.
-Loomis Sayles & Co.
-L P now owns 711,440 shares of the investment management company’s stock valued at $234,846,000 after purchasing an additional 443,189 shares during the last quarter.
-Finally, State Street Corp grew its position in shares of The Goldman Sachs Group by 1.1% in the first quarter.
-State Street Corp now owns 21,729,009 shares of the investment management company’s stock valued at $7,172,746,000 after purchasing an additional 244,566 shares during the last quarter.
+Fisher Asset Management LLC grew its position in shares of The Goldman Sachs Group by 4.9% in the first quarter.
+Fisher Asset Management LLC now owns 3,173,498 shares of the investment management company’s stock valued at $1,047,572,000 after purchasing an additional 148,283 shares during the last quarter.
+Finally, Jennison Associates LLC grew its position in shares of The Goldman Sachs Group by 0.4% in the second quarter.
+Jennison Associates LLC now owns 2,933,518 shares of the investment management company’s stock valued at $871,314,000 after purchasing an additional 12,151 shares during the last quarter.
 Institutional investors own 69.08% of the company’s stock.

-The Goldman Sachs Group (NYSE:GS – Get Rating) last announced its earnings results on Tuesday, October 18th.
-The investment management company reported $8.25 earnings per share (EPS) for the quarter, topping the consensus estimate of $7.47 by $0.78.
-The business had revenue of $11.98 billion during the quarter, compared to analyst estimates of $11.53 billion.
-The Goldman Sachs Group had a return on equity of 13.23% and a net margin of 22.50%.
-The Goldman Sachs Group’s revenue for the quarter was down 12.0% compared to the same quarter last year.
-During the same period last year, the company earned $14.93 EPS.
-Equities analysts predict that The Goldman Sachs Group, Inc. will post 33.35 EPS for the current fiscal year.

-The Goldman Sachs Group Announces Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, December 29th.
-Shareholders of record on Thursday, December 1st will be issued a dividend of $2.50 per share.
-The ex-dividend date of this dividend is Wednesday, November 30th.
-This represents a $10.00 dividend on an annualized basis and a yield of 2.59%.
-The Goldman Sachs Group’s payout ratio is currently 26.63%.

 A number of brokerages recently issued reports on GS.
-Keefe, Bruyette & Woods raised The Goldman Sachs Group from a “market perform” rating to an “outperform” rating and increased their price target for the stock from $395.00 to $429.00 in a research report on Thursday, October 6th.
 StockNews.com began coverage on The Goldman Sachs Group in a research report on Wednesday, October 12th.
 They set a “hold” rating on the stock.
-Atlantic Securities downgraded The Goldman Sachs Group from a “neutral” rating to an “underweight” rating and reduced their price target for the stock from $330.00 to $290.00 in a research report on Wednesday, October 5th.
-Odeon Capital Group downgraded The Goldman Sachs Group from a “hold” rating to a “sell” rating in a research report on Tuesday, September 6th.
-Finally, JMP Securities increased their price target on The Goldman Sachs Group from $460.00 to $470.00 and gave the stock a “market outperform” rating in a research report on Tuesday, October 11th.
-Two research analysts have rated the stock with a sell rating, five have assigned a hold rating and eight have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $400.19.
+Deutsche Bank Aktiengesellschaft reduced their price target on The Goldman Sachs Group from $430.00 to $370.00 and set a “hold” rating on the stock in a research report on Monday, September 12th.
+BMO Capital Markets reduced their price target on The Goldman Sachs Group from $470.00 to $469.00 and set an “outperform” rating on the stock in a research report on Wednesday, October 19th.
+Morgan Stanley reduced their price target on The Goldman Sachs Group from $354.00 to $341.00 and set an “equal weight” rating on the stock in a research report on Wednesday, October 5th.
+Finally, Atlantic Securities downgraded The Goldman Sachs Group from a “neutral” rating to an “underweight” rating and reduced their price target for the stock from $330.00 to $290.00 in a research report on Wednesday, October 5th.
+Two investment analysts have rated the stock with a sell rating, five have assigned a hold rating and eight have given a buy rating to the stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $400.19.

+The Goldman Sachs Group (NYSE:GS – Get Rating) last released its quarterly earnings results on Tuesday, October 18th.
+The investment management company reported $8.25 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $7.47 by $0.78.
+The business had revenue of $11.98 billion during the quarter, compared to the consensus estimate of $11.53 billion.
+The Goldman Sachs Group had a return on equity of 13.23% and a net margin of 22.50%.
+The company’s quarterly revenue was down 12.0% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $14.93 EPS.
+Research analysts expect that The Goldman Sachs Group, Inc. will post 33.35 EPS for the current fiscal year.

+The Goldman Sachs Group Announces Dividend

+The company also recently announced a quarterly dividend, which will be paid on Thursday, December 29th.
+Shareholders of record on Thursday, December 1st will be given a dividend of $2.50 per share.
+The ex-dividend date is Wednesday, November 30th.
+This represents a $10.00 annualized dividend and a dividend yield of 2.59%.
+The Goldman Sachs Group’s dividend payout ratio is currently 26.63%.

 About The Goldman Sachs Group